 Now, let’s make the frosting to top the vegan pumpkin cake!

-I was very particular in the kind of frosting I wanted to put on this cake.
+I was very particular in the kind of frosting I wanted to put on this vegan pumpkin cake recipe.
 Now, honestly, this cake is so delicious, you don’t even need to add a frosting if you don’t want to.
 It’s plenty delicious, perfectly spiced and moist.
 But since it’s a cake, I added a frosting to it, looks better in pics anyways.

 Since my favorite thing about fall cakes is the spices and deep flavors, I’m not crazy about frostings that are too sweet or strong in flavor.
 This is because I find that it competes too much with all the pumpkin spices.
 If you prefer a sweet icing or you hate coconut, or don’t want the fat, then another option is my Cream Cheese Glaze.
 Don’t make this expecting it to taste like traditional buttercream.
 It doesn’t!
 It is creamy and light, but very much coconut!

 This frosting is super low sugar.
-It is just sweet enough to give it flavor, but doesn’t compete with the beautiful vegan pumpkin cake flavor.
+It is just sweet enough to give it flavor, because I didn’t want it to take away from the best vegan pumpkin cake flavor.
 On it’s own, it tastes quite subtle, but it didn’t stop my daughter and mother-n-law from sticking their fingers in the bowl!
 Subtle or not, once on the cake, it is a delicious combo.
 If you prefer not to make a frosting, just a dusting of powdered sugar or the brand So Delicious carries Cocowhip that is also delicious on this cake!
 Just add a dollop right before serving.

 Now, since this frosting is made from coconut cream, it is very soft.
 It is not a traditional buttercream that you can leave out for hours.
 So, it is best to serve the chilled coconut frosting on top of the cake right after serving.

 I hope you all love this Vegan Pumpkin Cake recipe with Frosting as much as we did!

 MORE VEGAN CAKE RECIPES